 - In medicine, the place where two or more bones are connected.
 Examples include the shoulder, elbow, knee, and jaw.

 - Doctors who diagnose and treat diseases of the bones, joints, muscles, and tendons, including arthritis and collagen diseases.

 - Synovial Fluid

 - The slippery fluid produced by the synovium (joint lining) to lubricate the joints.

-Thank you for taking time out of your busy day to visit us.
-As always, we are wishing you the best of health!
+Thank you for spending part of your day with us.
+Wishing you the very best of health.

 Tap an image on our website and purchase from our affiliate Amazon and they pay us an advertising fee for those purchases.
 Amazon doesn’t charge you for these advertising fees and we sincerely appreciate your patronage and support!